commfish/BSAI_crab_assessments/BBRKC/bbrkc_23s/readme23s.md

 ## Running model
 1) Update gmacs.exe with updated version via github.
-Make sure to update .dat and .ctl files to reflect changes in the program and input files
+Make sure to update .dat and .ctl files to reflect changes in the program and input files - see "C:\Users\kjpalof\Documents\Rprojects\GMACS-project\GMACS_Assessment_code\GMACS_versions\Latest_Version" for latest version of GMACS.
+Make sure to "pull" this project first before following "katie" R script in R script file to compile
 2) change the 'XX.prj' files to bbrkc.prj for that model run
 3) update 'gmacs.dat' to reflect the model run files